realworldocaml/book/en/guided-tour.md

 #### List patterns using `match`

-The elements of a list can be accessed through pattern-matching.
+The elements of a list can be accessed through pattern matching.
 List patterns are based on the two list constructors, `[]` and `::`.
 Here's a simple example.